Columbus Ohio Temple: Renovations

 The Columbus Ohio Temple is one of nearly 40 that use the small temple plan.
 After Hinckley initially addressed plans for smaller temples in 1997, this was the first of thirteen announced in 1998 using this approach.
 It was the second such temple completed, and one of nine smaller temples dedicated in 1999, of 13 dedicated that year.
 The angel Moroni statue was originally used on the Monticello Utah Temple and was white instead of the traditional gold.
 In Monticello, the white proved difficult to see on cloudy days, so the statue there was replaced with a slightly larger gold leaf statue, while the white fiberglass statue was covered in gold leaf and sent to Columbus.

 A renovation project commenced in 2020 provided a comprehensive update of its interior and exterior features.
 Those in charge of the renovation were HKS Architects and then contracted by Westland Construction.
 The renovations focused on several key areas, including cleaning of art glass, acoustic improvements, and improvements to energy efficiency.
 The exterior received climate-control enhancements, and larger windows were installed to allow more natural light and accommodate additional art glass.
 One of the most prominent aspects of the renovation was the expansion of walkways and plaza areas to better accommodate large gatherings of members and visitors.

-The renovated temple was rededicated on June 4, 2023, by M. Russell Ballard, Acting President of the Quorum of the Twelve Apostles.